 Wireless site surveying can be broken down into a series of steps whose shared goal is to optimally design and deploy a wireless network.
 Let's take a look at the main steps you should always consider when learning how to do a wireless site survey, also referred to as an RF site survey:

 NetSpot is a professional wireless site survey software application for macOS and Windows.
-It has two modes — Discover and Survey — and these two modes can be used to easily visualize signal coverage, manage nearby networks, troubleshoot various WiFi-related issues, audit wireless routers, plan site survey projects, and deploy wireless networks .
+It has three modes — Inspector, Survey and Planning — and these three modes can be used to easily visualize signal coverage, manage nearby networks, troubleshoot various WiFi-related issues, audit wireless routers, plan site survey projects, and deploy wireless networks .

-NetSpot meets the requirements of professional network administrators, and available on macOS, and Windows (Android is currently with the Discover mode only).
+NetSpot meets the requirements of professional network administrators, and available on macOS, Windows, and Android.

 To get started, download the free edition of NetSpot and install it.
 To perform a WiFi Site survey you’ll need paid version of NetSpot to be activated (Home, PRO, or Enterprise).
 For more details about the licenses available, please check here.